 When considering someone for a job, what do you look at?
-Chances are, you would scan through the candidate’s CV.
+Chances are, you would scan through the candidate’s resume.
 What, in particular, would you focus on?

 Are you confirming that the candidate has been in a similar job in the same industry?
 Are you looking for signs that the candidate has been doing well in that job?

 You are likely looking for hard skills – expertise, experience or qualifications specific to certain jobs and/or industries.
-These might include functional skills in human resources like recruiting, or technical skills like the Angular web application framework.
+These might include functional skills like recruiting for a human resource role, or technical skills for a programmer role.
 Hard skills are usually not transferable across many different jobs or life situations.

 Distinguishing soft traits